nicharesuk/idb/PITCHME.md

 ##### What did we learn from their website?
 * The meaning of the word Poupon
+* API Availability status
+* Mobile view

 +++

 @title[What can they do better?]

 ##### What can they do better?
-* Model cards
+* Clickable Model cards
 * Column labels
-* Page navigation cursor
 * Current page indicator
-* Unused filter
-* State filter
-* News pagination
-* Media filter
-* News with wrong related albums
-* Unclear sorting
+* Filtering and sorting issues
-* The meaning of points

 Note:
 * The model cards are not clickable, it is the name that is clickable.
 This is annoying as Id like to click on the whole card and not have to move my mouse to a precise location.